Uncovering Temporal Patterns in Visualizations of High-Dimensional Data: Results and Discussion

-Incorporating the direction-aware loss terms introduces four new user parameters, each of which can have a marked impact on the resulting embedding.
-The DCL introduces two parameters, $\lambda_{\text{DCL}}$ and $\sigma$, which affect the strength and scale at which the DCL is enforced.
-The ELL also introduces two parameters, $\lambda_{\text{ELL}}$ and $\alpha$, which specify the strength and modulation of the penalizing arrow lengths.
-Enforcing these losses may conflict with the point placement prioritized by the t-SNE loss function.
-Therefore, care must be taken when choosing parameter values to achieve a balanced visualization.
-Optimal parameters are likely to vary from dataset to dataset.
-To understand the impact of each of these parameter values, we will examine their effects on the resulting visualizations in more detail.
+Incorporating the two directional loss terms into existing dimensionality reduction algorithms introduces four new user parameters, each of which can significantly influence the resulting embeddings.
+The DCL introduces two parameters: $\lambda$, which controls the strength of the directional coherence enforcement, and $\sigma$, which determines the scale at which it is applied.
+Similarly, the ELL introduces two parameters: $\mu$, which determines the strength of the arrow length penalty, and $\alpha$, which modulates the penalty's effect.
+Below, we explore the quantitative and qualitative impacts of each of these parameters.